mikaelvesavuori/chrono-utils/README.md

 ### `prettifyTime`

 Returns a prettified time format (`DD:HH:MM:SS`) from a count of seconds.

-All fields will be double-digit, but it is possible that double-digit `DD` will in fact be three-digit `DDD` if the day count is huge (i.e. over 99).

 ```ts
 import { prettifyTime } from 'chrono-utils';